 The film took me all the way back to my childhood, as a 7 or 8 year old child, holding my Fannie Farmer cookbook dear to my chest at night-time and dreaming about the exciting recipes that I would make over the weekend.
 That specific cookbook played such a large role in my life, until I was old enough to start purchasing my own.
 And once I started, there was no holding back.

-My favourite recipes were found of those pages notably ruffled with faint stains, or not-so-faint stains.
-I shared those stories (well, some of them) with my daughter, as each recipe brought me back a specific moment in time, as if I was still there, with the taste and smell still lingering strongly in my mind.
+My favourite recipes were found of those pages notably ruffled with stains,-faint and not-so faint.
+I shared those stories (well, some of them) with my daughter, as each recipe brought me back a specific moment in time, as if I was still there, with the taste and smell still lingering strongly.

-I sat there with my daughter in the mound of books for what seemed like hours that day, bathing in the beautiful memories of food shared and prepared for loved ones; some of whom are no longer in my life, others who are still there.
-I fantasised about those who were not yet in our lives, but would soon come to form more memories.
+I sat there with my daughter in the mound of books for what seemed like hours that day, bathing in the beautiful memories of food shared, enjoyed and prepared for loved ones; some of whom are no longer in my life, others who are.